techwebspot/KaliFixer/README.md

 # KaliFixer

+#### Credits:

+I'd like to thank hackingvision.com owner & michael (condor) to help me make my script better.

+If this tool came in helpful for you please consider leaving a star at Kali Fixer Github repo.

 #### Description:
 KaliFixer is a bash script created to help newbies in Kali Linux.
 We have all been there that dreaded moment when we try to update Kali Linux using apt-get only to be presented with update errors.
 Don’t worry KaliFixer is on hand !.